 Back To: Nebraska in 1918

 James Bela and Jennie Liggett’s son, George Harlan “Hal” Liggett graduated from San Diego High School in 1917 and went into the military for World War I. After the war he went back to Lincoln to attend the University of Nebraska.
-He graduated with a degree in Economics in 1921.
+He graduated with a Bachelor of Agriculture degree in 1921.
 While in college, he met and married Grace Hawley Guinn (the only child of Henry Thomas Guinn and Sarah E. Hawley, born March 19, 1899 in Nebraska City) in 1919.

 Bartlett Guinn came to America from Antrim, Ireland, marrying Katherine Fambrough in Virginia in the 1750s.
 Grace’s maternal grandparents and great grandparents, the Hawleys and Irwins, were from Ireland and prominent among the early settlers in Nebraska City.
 Morton’s History of Nebraska includes an entry about Grace’s grandfather: